 The game is in good overall condition, checked and complete ~ it has come from a collector, well stored and looked after.
-Does have some wear to the box consistent with age and storage.
+Does have some wear to the corner and edges of the box consistent with age and storage.
 Please ask if you would like us to check anything specific or answer any questions.
 It has been cleaned.
 Contents re-bagged where necessary.
 Please see the photos.

 What does the publisher say?

 As the first winner of the Spiel des Jahres award in 1979, Hare and Tortoise or the German Hase und Igel (for Hare and Hedgehog) will always be regarded as a classic game.
 It is a cunningly designed race to the finish in which your fuel (carrots) must practically run out (all but 10 carrots or fewer) at the moment you hit the finish line.
 You also have three lettuce cards you must spend during the course of the race.
 The farther you move, the more carrots you spend, and there are a variety of ways to gain or lose carrots as you go around the track.
 It's a very clever exercise in arithmetic which David Parlett has fashioned into an entertaining and unique perennial favorite.

 There have several variations between the multiple prints of Hare & Tortoise by different publishers.
 Most variations come from methods of adding randomness that favor lagging player via cards, dice, or dice charts when landing on a Hare square.

 Parlett Strategic Variant -- The designer's preferred way of playing the Hare square is that "... you can land on them [Hare square], but must miss a turn.
 This would be the equivalent of the hare taking a nap, as in Aesop's fable.
 This is the rule I most favour and would prefer it to simply not landing on them at all..."